-Since the mandate that gatherings of 10 people or less and weddings could happen in churches at 25% capacity everyone is on the edge of their seat planning for when celebrations that include food will be mandated allowed again in many states.
-While this may not happen until late summer of fall it's good to plan for the safest way to offer food at any gathering over 10 people.
+Since the mandate that gatherings of 10 people or less and weddings could happen in churches at 25% - 50% capacity everyone is on the edge of their seat planning for when celebrations that include food will be mandated allowed again in many states.
+And in States where food is allowed at gatherings it's touch and go on who follows guidelines.
+It's good to plan for the safest way to offer food at any gathering over 10 people.

 As someone that has been on the other side having done catering sales for years and having my own company in hospitality now for 14 years I can tell you the key is likely going to be food safety and execution.
 Additionally all of this will come at a cost and will have many opening up their pocket books even more in order to celebrate life events.

 What to serve and How?